 How can students improve their memory?
 Are there any last minute strategies that can help provide a boost for revision?
 For students who have put the work in, this blog covers six final tips and tricks to help improve their knowledge.

 Throughout the psychological research, the most effective revision strategies include retrieval practice (i.e. having to generate an answer), spacing out your learning so that you do little amounts often and interleaving (i.e. mixing up your subjects).
-For more information about these, check out our blogs on ‘Effective Ways to Improve Memory’.
+For more information about these, check out our blog that has 15 Ways to Improve Memory.

 For students already revising effectively, these proven strategies will provide a few last-minute revision hacks to boost your memory.